 The Grassroots Fund's Guiding Practices highlight some of the process elements we aim to prioritize in our funding.
 The Guiding Practices focus on centering just transition, shifting power, equity in participation, accessing resources and connecting across the community.
 We understand no single project will be able to excel in all areas, but we seek to engage in conversations about who makes decisions, how priorities are set and who is able to participate.
 Those are questions we ask ourselves about our own programs & projects as well.

 The Fund interprets the word ‘environment’ broadly and will provide funding for a wide range of activities.
 Please don't hesitate to contact us if you want to discuss a project idea or if you are looking for feedback on an application

-NEGEF funds cannot be used for retroactive expenses, lobbying purposes, micro-/re-grant programs, or large capital acquisitions.
-NEGEF funds are not available for individuals or for-profits.
+Grassroots Fund grants cannot be used for retroactive expenses, lobbying purposes, micro-/re-grant programs, or large capital acquisitions.
+Grassroots Fund grants are not available for individuals or for-profits.